Motorsport Engineering - FdEng (Foundation Degree)

 Cross-college entry guide

-The course will give you a professional foundation for a range of technical and management careers.
-You will gain a raised awareness of the social, legal and human aspects of the industry, as well as the ability to apply basic engineering principles and analytical techniques to problem formulation and solution.
+You will gain the professional foundation required for a range of technical and management careers.
+This course will introduce you to the socio-economic, legislative and environmental aspects of the motorsport industry and enable you to apply engineering principles and analytical techniques to formulate and resolve problems.

 The course is based at Shoreham Airport Campus with access to race vehicles, performance engines and aerospace resources along with other resources such as industry-standard testing and analysis tools for CAD, FEA and CFD, such as Solidworks and many others.
 All students have regular workshop time with the opportunity to work on a range of different motorsport related projects which form the basis of assignments.
 Students will be equipped with some of the practical skills required to secure employment within the motorsport industry at technician level.